 - 1/4 cup canned chipotle sauce (Adjust to your spice preference)**

 - Salt and ground black pepper, to taste

-- 3/4 cup pepper jack cheese, shredded
+- 3/4 cup shredded pepper jack cheese, divided

 - 4 bell peppers